Oxygem/pytask/README.md

 ```

+### Exception handling

+**TODO: coming soon** - add exception handlers to pytask.

+## Redis keys

+Defaults, see `PyTask.__init__` for customization:

++ Task set = `tasks` - a set of task_id's considered to be "active" (`RUNING` or `STOPPED`) and tasks in `EXCEPTION` state
++ Task prefix = `task-` - prefix to all task_id's to get the task hash key
++ New task queue = `new-task` - where to push new task_id's after writing their hash set
++ End task queue = `end-task` - where to read task_id's from tasks that completed successfully
++ Error task queue = `error-task` - where to read task_id's from tasks that completed with an error

 ## Distribution/HA

-pytask assumes Redis is setup in a highly-available manner; any client compatible with pyredis will work.
+pytask assumes Redis is setup in a highly-available manner (upon disconnect workers stop running tasks); any client compatible with pyredis will work.
 When the connection to Redis is lost for more than 60 seconds, all tasks are stopped locally.
 Assuming the rest of the pytask instances have access to Redis, and one of them is running a `Monitor` task, the stopped tasks will be requeued.

 ## Internals